Do You Know How to Identify Eye Health Risks?

 Prolonged Use of Corticosteroid Medications – the use of inhaled and oral steroids as well as eye drops containing steroids can accelerate the development of cataracts and contribute to glaucoma.

 Drinking Excessive Amounts of Alcohol – chronic drinkers are at a higher risk for eye disorders.

 Previous Eye Injury or Eye Surgery – this is the leading cause of cataracts in people under 40.

-Be Cool and Wear Your Shades – When purchasing sunglasses, look for ones that block out 99 to 100 percent of both UV-A and UV-B radiation.
+Wear Your Shades – When purchasing sunglasses, look for ones that block out 99 to 100 percent of both UV-A and UV-B radiation.

 Give your eyes a rest.
 If you spend a lot of time at the computer or focusing on any one thing, you sometimes forget to blink and your eyes can get fatigued.
 Try the 20-20-20 rule: Every 20 minutes, look away about 20 feet in front of you for 20 seconds.

 Our doctors, Dr. Mark L. Mayo, Dr. Edward Wade, Dr. Ting-Fang Suarez, and Dr. Paul Stewart recommend if any of these factors are creating vision problems, schedule a comprehensive dilated eye exam with your eye doctor.